mjdescy/TodoTxt.Library/README.md

 4. Optimize classes for performance rather than in-memory footprint.
 5. Fully support data bindings, including sending notifications of property changes.
 6. Include exhaustive unit tests of the Task and TaskList objects.
+7. Target the .NET 5 for cross-platform support

 ## Design Decisions